-The current EIA process commenced in 2023 and is expected to be concluded by Q3 2024.
+The current EIA process commenced in 2023.
 The EIA process involves several specialist studies including the Socio-Economic, Avifauna, Radiation, Heritage and Visual.
 Key changes to the Lofdal mine plan since the 2016 EIA process that necessitated an update of the current EIA are:

 - Two open pits (Area 4 open pit and Area 2B open pit).
-The 2016 EIA comprised of one small open pit at A4; - Flotation plant with an increased throughput from 0.9 Mt/a to 2.1 Mt/a; - Increase of Life of Mine ("LoM") from 7 years to 16 years; - Additional hydrometallurgical plant to produce high-grade rare-earth product (99% grade TREO); - Two Waste Rock Dumps ("WRDs"), at Area 2B and a second WRD located south of the Area 4 open pit; - Tailings Storage Facility ("TSF") will have the capacity to store 26.8 million tons (Mt), over 137ha, with a life of 16 years.
-The 2016 EIA considered a capacity to store 3.24 Mt over a footprint of 5.3ha, with a life of 7 years: - Solar Photovoltaic ("Solar PV") Plant and associated infrastructure: The location of the Solar PV plant at the Lofdal Mining Project site was amended to make space for the stockpile area and moved approximately 600m to the south of the 2016 location; - A Return Water Dam ("RWD") and associated stormwater management pond;
+The 2016 EIA comprised of one small open pit at A4; - Flotation plant with an increased throughput from 0.9 Mt/a to 2.1 Mt/a; - Increase of Life of Mine ("LoM") from 7 years to 16 years; - Waste Rock Dump ("WRD") at Area 2B and a second WRD located south of the Area 4 open pit; - Tailings Storage Facility ("TSF") will have the capacity to store about 30 million tons (Mt), over 137 ha, with a life of 16 years.
+The 2016 EIA considered a capacity to store 3.24 Mt over a footprint of 5.3 ha; - Solar Photovoltaic ("Solar PV") Plant and associated infrastructure; - A Return Water Dam ("RWD") and associated stormwater management pond;